safai-labs/resiliate-book/src/guide/ceph/cluster.md

 ```

 If the CEPH installation and setup were successful, you should be able to
-create, mount and use RADOS block devices on your VM to store AIFS data.
+create, mount and use RADOS block devices on your VM to store Resiliate data.

 This is a minimal, non-redundant setup.
 In a production environment, you'd want
 multiple OSDs and monitors for redundancy and performance.
 Also, don't use